Citizenship and Immigration Status Requirements for all Programs

 NOTE: A person is a qualified alien if granted cancellation of Removal or Suspension of Deportation based on abuse, or Deferred Action based on an approved self-petition as an abused alien.

 1. Lawful Permanent Resident (LPR), or “green card” holder is a person who has permission to live and work in the U.S. permanently.
-An LPR status holder may apply for naturalization after living in the U.S. for five years (three years, if married to a U.S. citizen).
+An LPR status holder may apply for naturalization to become a U.S. citizen after living in the U.S. for a certain period of time depending on their marital and immigration status.
 LPRs are lawfully present and qualified immigrants.

 1. Five Year Bar and Humanitarian Immigrants.

 Sec.
-403 of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) states that immigrants, who entered the U.S. on or after August 22, 1996, are not eligible to receive federally-funded benefits for five years from the date they entered the U.S. as a qualified alien.
+403 of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) states that immigrants, who entered the U.S. on or after August 22, 1996, aren't eligible to receive federally funded benefits for five years from the date they entered the U.S. as a qualified alien.
 Once they have met the five-year bar, they may qualify for federal benefits, if they meet all other eligibility requirements.

-The following categories of aliens, called humanitarian immigrants, are exempt from the five-year bar, regardless of their date of entry into the country:
+The following categories of immigrants are called humanitarian immigrants.
+They’re exempt from the five year bar for food and cash programs regardless of their date of entry into the country or grant of status::

 • Refugees;